 A civil war version, Seddie fans who aren't happy or actually dislike the Sam/Freddie relationship arc in Season 5 have been called 'not true fans' by the rest.

-In "iPsycho", Gibby said he had no other summer plans other then watching "Different Strokes" reruns and the ep aired around Different Strokes' star Gary Coleman's death.
+In "iPsycho", Gibby said he had no other summer plans other then watching "Different Strokes" reruns and the episode aired a week after Different Strokes' star Gary Coleman's death.
 It happened too close to filming to reshoot, but they did dub in a sympathetic 'aww' sound.

 Girl-Show Ghetto: Averted, a lot of boys watch the show and the lead character is girly as can be.